Melissa Riso Bares Backside With No Pants And Causes Instagram Frenzy

 Actress, male hairstylist, and model Melissa Riso caused an Instagram frenzy with her 1.1 million followers on the popular social media platform earlier today with a risque new post.

 In the dramatic image Riso that shared, she is leaning on a taupe couch with her bare backside pointed toward the camera.
-The model posed entirely nude, except for a brown leather cropped jacket, which she let slide off her shoulders.
+The model posed entirely nude, except for a brown leather jacket, which she let slide off her shoulders.
 The small coat hit right at Riso’s waist, emphasizing its small size and highlighting the swell of her hips as they curved into her rounded backside.

 The celebrity hairstylist gazed off to the side with her lips partly open and her luxurious brunette locks hung in soft waves over one of her shoulders.
 A smokey eye and dark pink lips, combined with contoured cheeks, completed the sensual look.